HealthRex/mast/README.md

 cd mast
 ```

-2. **Set up your API endpoint** locally or provide a hosted endpoint
+2. **Set up your API endpoint** provide a hosted endpoint for accessing and benchmarking your model.

 3. **Configure your endpoint** by copying and editing the config:
 ```bash